 Despite remarkable growth, the industry faces several emerging challenges—ranging from environmental degradation and disease management to market fluctuations and climate change impacts.
 At the same time, new opportunities are arising through technological innovation, diversification of species, international trade expansion, and eco-certification programs.
 Understanding these challenges and leveraging opportunities will be key to ensuring the long-term sustainability and competitiveness of India’s aquaculture sector.

-References:
+Referencesi: